mandyreal/100-days-of-code/log.md

 # 100 Days Of Code - Log
+### Day 38: April 2, 2017

+**Today's Progress**: Completed another lab for the Flatiron School iOS Bootcamp prep course this time on array iteration.

+**Thoughts:** I enjoyed doing the challenge as always.
+I'm switching between iOS and Javascript coding which proves to be a bit of a challenge syntax-wise.

+**Link to work:** [FI School lab on array iteration] (https://github.com/mandyreal/swift-arrayIterationLab-lab-swift-intro-000.git)

 ### Day 37: March 26, 2017

 **Today's Progress**: Added operations to the calculator.
 However it still doesn't chain the operations.
 Reading about the eval function.